mokeWe/GPTqt/README.md

 ## About

-A simple program that utilizes OpenAI's API to get responses from their language models, this program is a work in progress and I will try to update it with features every once in a while.
-If you feel you can improve any of my code feel free to open a PR.
+A program that utilizes OpenAI's API to get responses from their language models, it's a work in progress and I will try to update it with features/fixes every once in a while.
+If you feel you can improve anything, open a PR.

 ## Installation